Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Further discussion

 The \emph{moment problem} addresses a fundamental question in real algebraic geometry and functional analysis (see \cite{Schmudgen1991}), namely, when a linear functional on the polynomial space has an (exact or approximate) representing measure, possibly with a given support.
 Real de Finetti representations address the approximate moment problem for the space of homogeneous polynomials and measures supported \emph{on the sphere}.
-So, the result of \Cref{theoDWr2} can be roughly paraphrased as follows (by combining with \Cref{propsosP}): If $L$ is a linear functional acting on degree $2r$ forms that is nonnegative on sums of squares, then for $d\le r$ there exists a measure $\mu$ on the sphere whose (low degree) moments approximate well the `pseudo-moments' of $L$ up to degree $2d$, up to an error term in $ {O}(1/r^2) $.
-In other words, real de Finetti theorems permit to show quantitative results on how well the cone of sos polynomials approximates the cone of positive polynomials on the sphere.
-This question has been addressed recently for the moment problem on general compact semi-algebraic sets by Baldi and Mourrain \cite{Baldi_Mourrain_2023}, who show quantitative results with polynomial dependency of the form $O(1/r^c)$, for some unknown constant $c>0$.
-Showing an explicit polynomial dependency of the form $O(1/r^2)$ for some highly symmetric sets like the ball or the simplex is the subject of further research \cite{BLS}.
+So, the result of \Cref{theoDWr2} can be roughly paraphrased as follows (by combining with \Cref{propsosP}): If $L$ is a linear functional acting on degree $2r$ forms that is nonnegative on sums of squares \MoL{and satisfies $L(s^r)=1$}, then for $d\le r$ there exists a measure $\mu$ on the sphere whose (low degree) moments approximate well the `pseudo-moments' of $L$ up to degree $2d$, with an error term in $ {O}(1/r^2) $.
+In other words, real de Finetti theorems permit to show \MoL{quantitative results for the approximate moment problem on the sphere.} This question has been addressed recently for the moment problem on general compact semi-algebraic sets by Baldi and Mourrain \cite{Baldi_Mourrain_2023} \MoL{(see also \cite{Baldi-Mourrain-Parusinski})}, who show quantitative results with polynomial dependency of the form $O(1/r^c)$, for some unknown constant $c>0$.
+Showing an explicit polynomial dependency of the form $O(1/r^2)$ for some highly symmetric sets like the ball or the simplex is the subject of further research.